Vikas35Taliyan/Street-style-page/readme.md

 [Netlify](https://street-style-page1.netlify.app/)

 # Street style.
- In this Street style project I used HTML and CSS and I learn more about flexbox and others properties of css.
-Thanks to the Ineuron team.
+ In This Street style project I used HTML and CSS and I learn more about flexbox and others properties of CSS.
+Thanks to the Ineuron Team.
 # Skills.
 * HTML
 * CSS